jeffscottlevine/aws-cloud9-mpc/README.md

 # Notes

 1. The files may contain multiple versions of content.
 I did this so I could keep track of what changed throughout the tutorial.
+2. THis was a "side project" for my own learning and does not represent Amazon Web Services.

 2. I am usinmg MySQL for the backend.